 This Spicy Shredded Mexican Beef is fantastically flavorful.
-It’s a super simple slow cooker recipe – one you can throw together last minute either before bed or before work.
-The end result… plenty of perfectly tender and delicious beef.
+It’s a super simple slow cooker recipe – one you can throw together last minute, either before bed or before work—the result: plenty of perfectly tender and delicious beef.

-To make this recipe, add the beef roast (I used blade chuck roast), onions, garlic, serrano pepper, organic diced tomatoes and spices to a crock pot.
-Several hours later – meat will be falling off the bone.
-Shred it with two forks, place some on a piece of romaine lettuce, top it with a tomato and eat it like a taco.
+To make this recipe, add the beef roast, onions, garlic, serrano pepper, organic diced tomatoes, and spices to a crockpot.
+Several hours later – the meat will be falling off the bone.
+Shred-it with two forks, place some on a piece of romaine lettuce, top it with a tomato and eat it like a taco.

 - 1 tablespoon chili powder